siliconharborlabs/generator-jhipster/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Generate a new JHipster project, and ensure that all tests pass
+* Generate a new StackStack project, and ensure that all tests pass

      ```shell
      mvn package -Pprod